nbs2904/computer-vision/README.md

 ```

+!!! info

-> :bulb: However, due to some light changes in the _challenge_video_ it was difficult to find certain thresholds fitting the entire image.
+    However, due to some light changes in the _challenge_video_ it was difficult to find certain thresholds fitting the entire image.
 Therefore, before applying thresholding, the image is seperated into multiple stripes.
 Then different thresholds are used depending on the mean lightness value of each strip.
 Once this is done, the results are concetaned, as can be seen in the image below:

 <div style="text-align:center">
     <img src="https://github.com/nbs2904/computer-vision/raw/ec03d69218538301c37f0f36daaa3c8bc90ff3a3/docs/img/strip_visualization.png" alt="Image Strips" width="500">